APIv2#

 # DO NOT do this, it crashes!

-gs.print("RA/DEC: %f / %f" % (radec.x, radec.y))
+base.print("RA/DEC: %f / %f" % (radec.x, radec.y))

 # DO THIS instead

-gs.print("RA/DEC: %f / %f" % (radec.x(), radec.y()))
+base.print("RA/DEC: %f / %f" % (radec.x(), radec.y()))

-Strict parameter types
+Strict parameter types#

 As general advice, it is better to be strict with the parameter types.
 Use a floating point number when the method signature takes in a float or double, and integers when it takes in an int or long.
 The scripting interface still tries to perform conversions under the hood but it is better to do it right from the beginning.
 For example, this method from the refsys module of APIv2